 Interior designers need to communicate their ideas to their client and construction crew.
 Your knowledge of construction documents is key to your success not only as a designer but also passing the NCIDQ Exam.Read More →

-PRAC 2.0 is the computer-based practicum exam, consisting of 150-175 questions based on 3 case studies: large‐scale commercial, small‐scale commercial, and residential.
+PRAC 2.0 is the computer-based practicum exam with 120 questions taken over 4 hours based on 3 case studies: large‐scale commercial, small‐scale commercial, and residential.

 Building your knowledge of construction and building systems is key to passing the NCIDQ Exam.
 It helps set you apart as a professional interior designer.Read More →